 Measles Vaccinations

-If you were born after 1957, and you do not have evidence of immunity against measles, you should get at least one dose of the measles, mumps and rubella (MMR) vaccine.
+If you were born in or after 1957, and you do not have evidence of immunity against measles, you should get at least one dose of the measles, mumps and rubella (MMR) vaccine.

-If you don't have vaccination records, contact your primary care physician to ask for one dose of the MMR vaccine.
+If you don't have vaccination records, contact your primary care doctor or clinician to ask for one dose of the MMR vaccine.

-Because the MMR vaccine is a live vaccine, the following groups of patients should not get vaccinated.
+Because the MMR vaccine is a live vaccine, the following groups of people should not get vaccinated.

 • Those with severe life-threatening allergies